 Inner City Outreach (ICO) is a Canadian non-profit that is dedicated to transforming under-served areas of major urban centres, starting with Jane and Finch in Toronto, Canada.
-ICO is located at Jane Street and Shoreham Drive and reaches out to communities throughout the Jane and Finch corridor.
+ICO is located at Jane Street and Shoreham Drive and reaches out to communities throughout the Jane and Finch area.

 OVERVIEW